crescentpartha/projectsHero/milestone-module/milestone10/module61-react-router-and-firebase-auth-recap/02react-router-and-firebase-auth-recap.md

 ---

-⫸ `Single-Bed Products Display in the Stays components:`
+⫸ `Single-Bed & Double-Bed Products Display in the Stays components:`

 ``` JavaScript
 // In Stays.js